Watch every Super Bowl 2020 trailer here

 WandaVision, Loki and The Falcon and the Winter Soldier

-The biggest (and best) surprise of the night: we got a look at The Falcon and the Winter Soldier, WandaVision and Loki, three of the upcoming Disney Plus original TV shows.
-While dates weren't revealed in the trailer, we expect the first series to arrive in August based on a report from last week.
+The biggest (and best) surprise of the night: we got a look at The Falcon and the Winter Soldier, WandaVision, and Loki, three of the upcoming Disney Plus original TV shows.
+While dates weren't revealed in the trailer, we expect the first series to arrive in August based on a recent report.

 No Time To Die

-As expected, Bond got a 30-second spot at the Super Bowl, teasing an air-based set piece we didn't see in its previous trailer, not to mention more of Rami Malek's villain.
+As expected, Bond got a 30-second spot at the Super Bowl, teasing an air-based set piece we didn't see in the previous No Time To Die trailer, not to mention more of Rami Malek's villain.

 A Quiet Place Part 2